RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 ## `@EXPECTED_RESULTS@: `
 Submissions may contain the string `@EXPECTED_RESULTS@: ` anywhere in their source to indicate which verdicts are allowed for this submission.

+- The final verdict of the submission must be in this list.
+- Each testcase must either be accepted or have a verdict in this list.
+(This is to prevent issues with lazy judging/changing verdict priorities where the first non accepted testcase will be the final verdict.)

-This should be followed by a list of comma separated verdicts from
+The `@EXPECTED_RESULTS@: ` tag should be followed by a comma separated list of verdicts from

 - `ACCEPTED`,
 - `WRONG_ANSWER`,